 What kind of boats do you use?

-We use two different versions of an “offshore hull design” (scarab), and a high-performance twin-hull catamaran.
+We use two different versions of an “offshore hull design” (scarab) and two high-performance twin-hull catamarans.
 These styles of vessels have been used all over the world for search and rescue operations, high-performance offshore racing and military applications because of their ability to blend safety and comfort with stability and speed.
 We’re the originators of these vessel styles within the whale watching industry.
 They’re comfortable, exciting and safe!
 Learn more about our boats here.

 Our marine-based guided expeditions explore the Salish Sea in search of whales and other marine wildlife.
 Located in Victoria on southern Vancouver Island, BC, we’re a locally owned and family-operated company offering an exclusive, educational, eco-friendly experience for the discerning traveller.
 We offer you the chance to witness some of nature’s most majestic and awe-inspiring creatures in one of the most impressive settings on Earth.
 A treasure trove of diverse marine wildlife awaits you!

 Where are you located?